HKUST-KnowComp/PrivLM-Bench/README.md

-## P-Bench
+## PrivLM-Bench

-Code for ACL 2024 paper: P-Bench: A Multi-level Privacy Evaluation Benchmark for Language Models
+Code for ACL 2024 paper: PrivLM-Bench: A Multi-level Privacy Evaluation Benchmark for Language Models

-**TODO**

-We are working on code cleaning and our code for membership inference attacks, data extraction attacks and embedding inversion attacks has been uploaded.

-1. Improve code readability (In Progress)
-2. Add backdoor attacks on generative LLMs ❌